FACILITIES

 HPC

-The four CFM HPC clusters are:
+The six CFM HPC clusters are:

 • Oberon cluster (the main, general purpose, CFM HPC cluster), composed of 182 computing nodes with two Xeon processors and a memory range of 24 GB up to 256 GB per node, all of them sharing a high speed-low latency Infiniband connection network and a high performance shared parallel filesystem, giving a total of 2000 cores and 15 TB of memory.
 This cluster gives service to the whole CFM research community.